04 Health policy

 - If required, a RIDDOR form is

-- The owners/trustees are notified by
+- The owners//trustees/committee are

 acted upon.
 Notification to Ofsted is made as soon as is reasonably practicable and always within 14 days of the incident occurring.
 The designated person will, after consultation with the

-owners/trustees, inform local child protection agencies of these events
+owners/directors/trustees, inform local child protection agencies of these events

 Further guidance

-Accident
+Accident Record (Alliance

 04 Health procedures